Emini daily chart

 Yesterday’s Emini setups

-Here are several reasonable stop-entry setups from the previous day.
-Each buy entry is shown with a green rectangle and each sell entry with a red rectangle.
-Buyers of both the Brooks Trading Course and Encyclopedia of Chart Patterns have access to a near 4-year library of more detailed explanations of swing trade setups (see Online Course/BTC Daily Setups).
-Encyclopedia members get current daily charts added to Encyclopedia.
+Here are several reasonable stop entry setups from yesterday.
+Each buy entry is indicated by a green rectangle, and each sell entry by a red rectangle.
+Buyers of both the Brooks Trading Course and Encyclopedia of Chart Patterns have access to a nearly 4-year library of more detailed explanations of swing trade setups (see Online Course/BTC Daily Setups).
+Encyclopedia members receive daily updates of current charts in the Encyclopedia.

-It is essential to understand that most swing setups do not lead to swing trades.
-As soon as traders are disappointed, many exit.
-Those who exit prefer to get out with a small profit (scalp), but often have to exit with a small loss.
+It is important to understand that most swing setups do not necessarily result in swing trades.
+As soon as traders become disappointed, many exit their positions.
+Those who exit often prefer to do so with a small profit (scalp), but may have to exit with a small loss.

-If the risk is too high for your account, you should wait for trades with less risk, or trade an alternative market like the Micro Emini.
+If the risk is too high for your account, it is advisable to wait for trades with lower risk or consider trading an alternative market like the Micro Emini.